 The best bit?
 You can have one in a rainbow of colours so you can coordinate with your pooch every day.

 |BARKBAY No Pull Dog Harness Large Step in Reflective Dog Harness with Front Clip and Easy Control...||Buy on Amazon|

-The harness comes in a wide variety of colours and it is great if you want to take your Corgi on all of your outdoor adventures with you.
+The harness comes in a wide variety of colours, and it is excellent if you want to take your Corgi on all of your outdoor adventures with you.

-The harness itself has been made to last with no rip nylon fabric, strong buckles and a metal clip for the lead.
+The harness itself is a right choice and has been made to last with no rip nylon fabric, durable buckles and a metal clip for the lead.

 4. Gooby – Escape Free Sport Harness

 |Gooby Escape Free Sport Dog Harness for Dogs that Pulls and Escapes, Turquoise, Medium||2 Reviews||Buy on Amazon|